<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 workers using six sigma principals on the construction site

-Be proactive in identifying variation and eliminating it.
+This mindset of proactive problem-solving helps organizations stay ahead of issues instead of reacting to them after the fact.
 Don't wait for signs of variation to become obvious.
 Collect data, talk with people, and study the data to find variations in the process that may have become accepted because "that's the way we've always done things."

 Teamwork